 - Energy conserving designs and materials: While there is already a growing number of people seeking eco-friendly and sustainable home designs, the demand for energy-conserving features may further skyrocket in the age of COVID-19.
 Air filtration systems, solar panels and battery charging stations may become a must-have in many homes.

 Bay Area’s Top Contractors Deliver Efficient New Age Homes

 At Flegel’s Construction Co., we have decades of experience in building new homes, as well as construction consulting.
 Our innovative architects skillfully design spaces around your living, eating, play and work requirements, while our talented craftsmen deliver these spaces to your exact specifications, on time and on budget.
 We stay abreast of the changing trends in designs, and building materials and codes, while also keeping an eye on future needs of customers.

 Check out some of the custom homes that we have constructed across the Bay Area.

 Want to discuss and plan your new home design in the age of COVID-19?
-Call 408-269-1101 to schedule a consultation or contact us online.
+Schedule a consultation and contact us online.